yuxi-chen/amrex_practice/readme.md

 1. The memory layout of the Particle and ParticleContainer classes.
 2. What is the difference between Arrays-of-Structs and Structs-of-Arrays?
 ## Coding tasks.
 Finish Task 10-13 in ex.cpp
+Requirement:
+* Do NOT copy and paste any code from amrex_tutorials or online document.
+Do NOT even use the same variable names as the tutorials.
+* Do NOT use lambdas, such as AMREX_FOR_1D or ParallelFor.
+Explicitly use for loops, instead.
-Requirement: Do NOT copy any code and paste any code from amrex_tutorials or online document.
-Only keep the code that is necessary and push it to github after finished.
+* Only keep the code that is necessary and push it to github after finished.

 ## Read the mover method in FLEKS/src/Particles.cpp.
 Ignore the numerical details The goal is to understand the particle-mesh interaction operations.